 Having a budget like this is not meant to be limiting or too stringent that you cannot follow it.
 Rather, it is a path to achieving your long-term goal.
 If your mindset isn’t very positive and you are not so sure that you can stick with it, really take the time to examine what’s happening and why.

-Set Up a Budget That Is Realistic
+Set Up a Realistic Budget

 One of the most common mistakes people make in the budgeting process is this one – they do not create a realistic budget that they can stick with.
 If your monthly expenses are more than what you have allocated in the budget category, then that is going to set you up to fail.